 Background information

-This topic describes how to DataX to migrate data from MySQL to Time Series Database (TSDB).
-DataX is an open source tool that is provided by Alibaba Cloud for data synchronization.
+This topic describes how to use DataX to migrate data from a MySQL database to a TSDB database.
+DataX is an open source tool that is developed by Alibaba Group.

 For more information about how to use DataX, see README.